Rohit5688/playwright-bdd-runner/docs/FEATURES.md

 1. **Install the Extension**: Install from VS Code Marketplace
 2. **Open a Project**: Open a project with `.feature` files
 3. **Configure Settings**: Use the Settings UI to customize behavior
-4. **Enable AI Features**: Configure the AI Copilot for enhanced assistance
-5. **Explore Test Explorer**: Use the enhanced test explorer for test management
+4. **Explore Test Explorer**: Use the enhanced test explorer for test management

 ## Performance Features